We believe in the transformative power of peer support.

 Continued Call for Applicants: Peer Support Canada Advisory Committee

-As of November 2023, we are specifically looking for individuals who have expertise in the realms of fund development, organizational governance, and anti-racist/anti-oppressive practices.
+As of October 2024, we are specifically looking for individuals who have expertise in the realms of fund development, organizational development, and anti-racist/anti-oppressive practices.
 We are also looking to ensure there are people on our committee who are willing to bring their lived expertise of being non-binary, male, Indigenous, Black, and/or a Person of Colour, and/or from the provinces and territories of Alberta, Québec, Nova Scotia, New Brunswick, Manitoba, Northwest Territories, Yukon, and Nunavut.

 To submit an application, please view the call for applicants: peer support canada advisory committee.